What Are Mentor Texts?Jul 11, 2021

 All of this will help you to understand how to lift the quality of your students' writing and provide more targeted, relevant and specific feedback to your students.

-This course starts on July 19th and you can learn more about it here.
+The course opens twice a year.
+You can learn more about it here.

 "I was recommended this course by another teacher and now I know why.
 I have walked away from this course with a greater understanding and feel that others would benefit from the knowledge, mentor texts and conversations that can be had about writing." - Jessica (Yr 2 teacher)